 Since HBV is a silent infection there can be years before it is detected.
 Many individuals born in endemic parts of the globe find out later in life that they are hepatitis B positive, even though they have likely had HBV since birth or early-childhood.
 Children are especially vulnerable to chronic HBV.
 Greater than 90% of babies and up to 50% of young children infected with HBV will remain chronically infected, and most will have no symptoms.
-Often it remains undetected until it is caught in routine blood work or later in life after there is liver inflammation or disease progression.
+Often it remains undetected until it is caught in routine blood work, blood donation, or later in life after there is liver inflammation or disease progression.
 In Asia, vertical transmission from mother to child is particularly common; whereas in Africa, horizontal transmission at a young age may be more likely.

 If you do, or have participated in high-risk activities at some point in your life, you are also at greater risk.
 This is not a time to judge or be judged.